compromise-evident/rolling-code/README.md

 # ...to be standard in all my rand-using repos

-With the RAM_Unix_time_supplement option disabled in e.g groupOTP, you and those with whom you wish to communicate in the future will be able to agree upon a handful of characters in person.
+With the RAM_Unix_time_supplement option disabled in e.g. groupOTP, you and those with whom you wish to communicate in the future will be able to agree upon a handful of characters in person.
 And when with your machine, make a text file containing